Government of Brevard County, Florida: Local

-The County Manager is Frank Abbate.
+The County Manager is Frank B. Abbate.

 The County Manager is the head of the executive branch of County Government, and is responsible to the Board of County Commissioners for the proper administration of all affairs of County Government not otherwise entrusted to an elected County officer.
 The Manager attends all regular and special meetings of the Board of County Commissioners and has the right to participate in its discussions.

-On November 27, 2012 - District 5 Brevard County Commissioner Andy Anderson was selected as Commission Chairman.
-Commissioner Anderson, who ran unopposed for a second term in office, and Commissioners Robin Fisher and Trudie Infantini, who won re-election earlier in Districts 1 and 3 respectively, were sworn into office by Brevard County Circuit Judge Charles Roberts.

-The following are considered state officials but are elected and paid for by the county:
+The following are considered state officials but are elected and paid for by the County: